Free Walking Tour Berlin

 2. Operational Triumph:

-From a logistical standpoint, the airlift was an operational triumph.
-It showed that a sustained effort to transport essential supplies through the air was not only possible but also efficient.
-The continuous flow of resources into West Berlin demonstrated the capability and determination of the Western Allies to overcome any obstacle.
+From a logistical standpoint, the airlift was extremely successful as an operation.
+That is, a sustained effort to move essential supplies by air was not only possible, but it was also proved to be efficient.
+The flow of the West German resources into West Berlin showed the West German capability and will to beat any obstacle.

 3. End of the Blockade: